Best 4×4 Camping Spots in Western Australia

 You may go diving or fishing since there is an abundance of beautiful coral to explore.
 Two people and two children can camp for $20 per night at a single site, with an additional $3 per night and $2 per night for each additional adult and kid.

 There are a few restrooms dotted about the area, as well as a dump station and water fountains that aren’t suitable for drinking.
 A pass to the National Park Service is not needed.
-When it comes to camping in Washington, Sandy Cape is a top destination.
+When it comes to camping in Western Australia, Sandy Cape is a top destination.

 Little Bay, Horrocks